-At St Margaret's we believe that a broad and balanced science education is the entitlement of all children.
+At St Margaret's we believe that a broad, balanced and engaging science education is the entitlement of all children.
 We are preparing our children for life in an increasingly scientific and technological world while fostering concern about, and active care for, our environment.
-Science in our school is about developing children’s ideas and ways of working that enable them to make sense of the world in which they live through investigation, as well as using and applying process skills.
+Science in our school is about developing children’s knowledge (substantive and disciplinary), ideas and ways of working that enable them to make sense of the world in which they live through investigation, as well as using and applying process skills.

 Our children learn science in ways that are imaginative, purposeful, well managed and enjoyable.
 We give clear and accurate teacher explanations and offer skilful questioning.